 - Keeps you motivated to take care of yourself and stay active

-- Many fitness watches with blood pressure also track heart rate variability which is the body’s reaction in the time interval between heartbeats which gives you a more clear picture of your heart health.
+- Many fitness watches with blood pressure also track heart rate variability which is the body’s reaction in the time interval between heartbeats which gives you a clearer picture of your heart health.

 - Blood pressure data along with calories burnt can help you adjust your fitness plan